Best nearshore staffing companies by use case

 Best for: Midmarket and enterprise engineering teams building long-term, embedded LatAm teams with full retention and compliance support.

-Howdy is a white-glove workforce partner, not an outsourcing agency or a self-serve hiring platform.
-The company bundles recruiting, legal employment, payroll, benefits, workspace, equipment, performance coaching, and community programming into a single engagement.
-LatAm is Howdy's operating foundation, with dedicated offices across the region and a first-party 2025 payroll dataset covering 12,500+ developers across eight countries.
+Howdy is a white-glove workforce partner that bundles recruiting, legal employment, payroll, benefits, workspace, equipment, performance coaching, and community programming into a single engagement.
+LatAm is Howdy's operating foundation, with dedicated offices across the region and a first-party 2026 payroll dataset covering 12,500+ professionals across seven LatAm countries.

-Howdy's recruiting model differs structurally from most competitors.
-The company reports that its recruiters are former psychologists trained to assess technical ability, communication style, and cultural alignment, not just coding proficiency.
-Performance coaches, according to Howdy, have 10+ years of engineering management experience and work with every professional after placement.
+The recruiting model differs structurally from most competitors.
+Howdy's recruiters are former psychologists trained to assess technical ability, communication style, and cultural alignment, not just coding proficiency.
+Performance coaches with 10+ years of engineering management experience work with every professional after placement.
 First candidate vetting can begin within 24 hours of engagement, and the full recruitment cycle typically takes 4 to 6 weeks.

 Pros:

-- 98% company-reported retention rate, significantly above industry averages cited in Howdy's published benchmarks, which reduces hidden churn costs
+- 98% company-reported retention rate, significantly above industry averages, which reduces hidden churn costs

 - Recruiters are former psychologists who assess technical skill, communication, and cultural fit across multiple dimensions

-- Performance coaching included with every hire, delivered by coaches Howdy says have 10+ years of engineering management experience
+- Performance coaching included with every hire, delivered by coaches with 10+ years of engineering management experience

 - Physical offices across LatAm provide workspace, community, and accountability for distributed professionals

-- 24-hour vetting start with a full recruitment cycle of 4 to 6 weeks, balancing speed with depth
+- 24-hour vetting start with a full recruitment cycle of 4 to 6 weeks

 Cons: